 1. Continuously inspect your operations.

-Process mining enables businesses to achieve internal audits by visualizing and monitoring their real-life operations.
-Businesses can upload a reference model, rule or assumption on expected operations to process mining conformance checks to compare the level of compliance between the uploaded model and these actual processes.
-As a result, firms assess their compliance and discover their outcome reliability, lead times and effectiveness.
+Process mining allows businesses to conduct internal audits by visualizing and monitoring real-life operations.
+Companies can upload reference models, rules, or assumptions about expected processes for conformance checks.
+This enables comparison between the expected model and actual operations.
+As a result, firms assess compliance, reliability, lead times, and overall effectiveness of their outcomes.

 2. Forecast auditing times